Q & A

 Q: Do you get admitting privileges with medicine?

-Q: You say that first year residents have decision making, what do you mean by that?
+Q: You say that first-year residents have decision-making.
+What do you mean by that?

-Q: For a med control cardiac arrest call, who makes the decision to stop CPR the resident or attending?
+Q: For a med-control cardiac arrest call, who makes the decision to stop CPR?
+The resident or attending?

 Q: What is the relationship with SANE nurses in your department?